MicrosoftDocs/azure-devops-yaml-schema/task-reference/app-center-test-v1.md

 **`signInfo`** - **Signing information**<br>
 `string`.
 Optional.
 Use when `framework = calabash || framework = uitest`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Use Signing Info for signing the test server.
+Use to sign the test server.
 <!-- :::editable-content-end::: -->
 <br>